julianchurchill/text-adventure/README.md

   - Added higher res background parchment image
 - [UI] Full width action buttons

+- [BUG] Order of exits can be confusing - reordered to this {North, West, East, South}
 - [BUG] Double new lines appear before and after talk phrases are printed
   - [FIX] SayAction was adding unnecessary new lines.